dejanbatanjac/dejanbatanjac.github.io/_posts/2019-03-06-GitHub Zen.md

 ---
 published: true
 ---
-This little program will output random GitHub zen rules:
+This little program will output random GitHub zen rules (in fact these are the zen rules of Python) `import this`:

 ~~~
 import requests